vidbina/vidbina.github.io/_posts/2020-04-10-startups-eu-vs-us.markdown

 types of startups that both ecosystems produce.
 It took Americans to propose a concept for a car that, to an European, effectively feels like a house on wheels.
-It is in America where one finds portions that are over-dimensioned for the European stomach such as the "Big Gulp" and other "Supersized" food items.
+It is in America where one finds portions that are over-dimensioned for the average-sized human stomach such as the "Big Gulp" and other "Supersized" food items.
 Big is almost synonymous with America and America has not just applied this to object but equally enthusiastically to ideas as well.
 Furthermore, reasoning about serving a quarter billion people is different in The United States as opposed to Europe.
-This exercise in Europe would require consideration for internationalization (languages, notation systems, etc.), cultural differences and regulatory aspects in order to achieve a similar scale.
-This presents another challenge for European startups that may not always be trivial to resolve.
+This exercise in Europe would require consideration for internationalization (languages, notation systems, etc.), cultural differences and regulatory aspects in order to achieve a similar scale, thus presenting another challenge for European startups that may not always be trivial to resolve.

 ### Individualism and Collectivism
 America and Europe seem to exhibit different leanings on the